Frequently Asked Questions

 Yes.
 You may automatically contribute half of a PFD by answering "Yes" to the UA College Savings Plan question when completing your PFD application.
 All PFD recipients who contribute through this process become eligible for the $25,000 Scholarship Account Giveaway.

 To contribute the other half of your PFD, complete and mail in the PFD Direct Deposit Form, prior to completing the PFD application.
-Then, when you fill out your PFD application, answer “Yes” to question 6, to contribute the first half of your PFD.
+Then, when you fill out your PFD application, answer “Yes” to contribute the first half of your PFD.
 To contribute the second half, enter the routing and account number provided on the PFD Direct Deposit Form into the direct deposit section of your PFD application.
 After completing this process once, the second half of the PFD will go into the college savings account every year, or until you change your direct deposit information.

 You can; however, this transaction may be taxable.
 Your 529 account will be set up with the minor as the account holder and beneficiary, and subsequent changes restricted.